 The Long-term Follow-Up Project is collaboration between Children’s Cancer Institute and the Centre for Children’s Cancer and Blood Disorders at the Sydney Children’s Hospital.
 The project combines clinical and laboratory research to learn more about the long-term effects of childhood cancer and its treatment, and to apply this knowledge to improve the quality of life of future survivors.

-A/Prof Richard Cohn
+Professor Richard Cohn

 In Australia, an estimated one in 900 young adults aged between 16 and 45 years is a survivor of childhood cancer.
 Unfortunately, while more children are surviving childhood cancer than in the past, many go on to develop one or more life-altering chronic health conditions such as infertility, neurocognitive deficits, short stature, hearing or vision loss and low-grade second cancers.